SeleniumHQ/selenium-ide/docs/api/plugins/system.md

 ### `POST /register`

-Used to register your plugin with Selenium IDE, this way the IDE knows of your existence, see [registering the plugin](../../plugins/plugins-getting-started#registering-the-plugin).
+Used to register your plugin with Selenium IDE, this way the IDE knows of your plugin's existence, see [registering the plugin](../../plugins/plugins-getting-started#registering-the-plugin).

 ### `POST /log`

-Used for `system` logs, meaning when that the user can filter by system logs group.
+Used for `system` logs, meaning when the user can filter by system logs group.
 Logs that explain plugin usage, or status should be logged here.

 ```js